By Dr Fiona Kerr, Founder/CEO The Neurotech Institute

 Returning to sleep

 Easy to say, it is important not to lie there stressed if you wake during the night.
 Try and relax with your eyes closed, knowing that your brain and body are still getting many lovely benefits from this rest.
 Don’t pick up a screen which will increase hypervigilance (arousal) and alertness – pick up a book instead if you want to read.
 If you become anxious, some practitioners suggest getting up to stop bed having a negative association, but make sure you don’t create a learned habit of waking and getting up.
 Spending too much time in bed can also undermine sleep at night, so explore different methods to find out what works best for you.
-Other disruptive habits are a mix of coffee during the day and relaxants at night such as sleeping pills – if you use these combine them with other forms of treatment including behaviour therapy to minimise them as some important brain processes are blocked when tranquilized, and many types are addictive.
+Other disruptive habits are a mix of coffee during the day and relaxants at night such as sleeping pills – if you use these combine them with other forms of treatment including behaviour therapy to minimise them as some important brain processes are blocked when tranquilised, and many types are addictive.

 Relaxation, meditation and daydreaming